 Lack of efficacy

-"Lack of efficacy" refers to a state where the expected therapeutic effect (significant difference) is not observed in patients.
-The dropout rate due to this reason has not improved even after 10 years since 1991.
-This makes it the biggest reason for dropouts as of 2000.
+"Lack of efficacy" refers to a situation where the expected therapeutic effect in a patient cannot be confirmed.
+The dropout rate due to this reason showed little change for about 10 years from 1991 and was reported as one of the major reasons for discontinuation in 2000.

 Safety concerns in the clinical stage

-"Safety concerns during clinical trials" refer to cases where a drug was discontinued due to concerns that unacceptable adverse events would occur if administered to humans (healthy adults or patients).
-The discontinuation rate was approximately 10.1% in 1991 and slightly over 10.1% in 2000.
+"Safety concerns during the clinical phase" refer to cases where a trial was discontinued due to concerns that unacceptable adverse events would occur if the drug were administered to humans (healthy adults or patients).
+As of 1991, the discontinuation rate was approximately 10%, and by 2000, it had risen to slightly over 10%.

 Toxicity issues